2021 Grounded Wisdom Yoga Teacher Training at 8 Limbs Yoga Centers

 She is passionate about exploring and unearthing the interconnections and interweavings between social injustice, trauma, social justice, and resilience, and she believes deeply in the power of practice to ground, sustain, align, and inspire us in our important and world-changing work.
 She loves training teachers to make the healing and transformative power of yoga, somatics, embodiment, and spiritual practice more accessible and welcoming for a broader range of people and bodies.
 Learn more at rwalves.com

-2021 Yoga Teacher Training, 8 Limbs Yoga Centers, Chiara Guerrieri, Claudette Evans, Jenny Hayo, Melina Meza, RW Alves, Yoga Teacher Training
+2021 Yoga Teacher Training, 8 Limbs Yoga Centers, Chiara Guerrieri, Claudette Evans, Douglas Ridings, Jenny Hayo, Melina Meza, Nancy Burtenshaw, RW Alves, Tracy Hodgman, Yoga Teacher Training